anshuljethani/Customer-Support-Copilot-Atlan/README.md

 ---

-> **Footer Note**: This project was developed as part of Atlan's AI Engineering Internship Challenge, demonstrating the power of modern AI/ML engineering with a focus on clean architecture, scalable design, and practical business applications.
+> **Final Note**: This project was developed as part of Atlan's AI Engineering Internship Challenge, demonstrating the power of modern AI/ML engineering with a focus on clean architecture, scalable design, and practical business applications.

 ---